pghanem/primo-portfolio/README.md

 ## Overview

 A personal portfolio website showcasing my professional journey, experience, and projects.
-Built with React and deployed with Vercel.
+Now built with **Next.js** for improved performance and deployed with **Vercel**.

 ## 👤 About the Developer